 Creative Writing (Master's)

 The Creative Writing master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
-The University of Denver's Creative Writing program helps students define, develop, and explore their writing abilities in a professional or personal capacity, whether their interests are in memoir, poetry, nonfiction, or fiction writing.
-Designed for the busy adult, the Creative Writing program offers intensive writing and revision workshops, along with lessons in the overall publishing process.
-Creative Writing students can expect small class settings to provide the best opportunity for personalized learning as writing and publishing are explored.
+The University of Denver’s Creative Writing program helps students define, develop, and explore their writing abilities in a professional or personal capacity, whether their interests are in memoir, poetry, nonfiction, or fiction writing.
+Designed for the busy adult, the program offers intensive writing and revision workshops, along with lessons in the overall publishing process contextualized within the broader arts and culture field.

 This degree prepares students to: